-b.
-Year 10 and Year 11: AQA GCSE Drama
+Year 10 and Year 11: GCSE Drama

-At the beginning of Year 10, we focus on the exam set text which is Things I Know to be True by Andrew Bovell.
-Students undertake practical workshops exploring all aspects of the text and be expected to use skills in research from Year 9 to develop their understanding of the social, cultural, historical and political context of the piece.
+At the beginning of Year 10, we focus on the exam set text which is Blood Brothers by Willy Russell.
+Students undertake practical workshops exploring all aspects of the text and be expected to use skills in research from KS3 to develop their understanding of the social, cultural, historical and political context of the piece.
 They also begin to write exam style questions in response to the play again, using their subject specific vocabulary to support their responses.
 Following this, they discover a broader selection of practitioners in preparation for their final assessed Devising piece.
-Building on the knowledge and skills taught in YEAR 8 through the work of Frantic Assembly, students study the work of Brecht, Kneehigh, Punchdrunk, Complicité etc. Students apply the techniques of a key practitioner to their work building on the starting blocks of Year 9's attempt at devising.
+Building on the knowledge and skills taught in KS3 through the work of Frantic Assembly, students study the work of Brecht, Kneehigh, Punchdrunk, Complicité etc. Students apply the techniques of a key practitioner to their devising work.
 Once completed, students need their analytical and evaluative skills to reflect on the work that they have created in their written portfolio.
 We spend a term on their final devising assessment which includes creating an original piece of drama along with an accompanying portfolio.
-As in Year 9, students will also be taken to the theatre to deepen and strengthen their reviewing and analytical skills and they will begin to practice the essay writing skills needed for the examination.
+Students will also be taken to the theatre to deepen and strengthen their reviewing and analytical skills and they will begin to practice the essay writing skills needed for the examination.